 Arrange a free initial discussion to find out how we can benefit your school...

 We offer a broad range of specialist services to PRUs in order to achieve maximum impact and increase emotional wellbeing.
 The backgrounds and experiences of students can vary dramatically so we offer a broad range of specialist psychological services and techniques.
 Having a broad creative toolkit assists our professionals in working with harder to reach students.

-Our psychologists offer specific assessments, interventions, group work and consultation within PRUs.
+Our psychologists offer specific assessments, and consultation within PRUs.
 We are aware of challenges facing PRUs so we provide services on the whole school level, in addition to individual and targeted levels, to reduce the impact of challenges and to maximise available resources.
 We can support settings in implementing NICE guidelines for specific conditions.
 Integrating policies, such as Mental Health Matters into PRUs promotes mental health and wellbeing in everyday life.
 Having a clinical, counselling, educational and child psychologist’s guidance will make official guidelines relevant to individual settings without adding extra stress.

 Being a flexible, independent clinical, counselling, educational and child psychology service gives us the flexibility to work with PRUs, the student’s current school and parents or carers, where appropriate.
 We keep the end goal of a happy and successful transition at the forefront of our work, ensuring that our priorities are aligned with staff and the views of the student.
 We can work directly with a student’s current to school to ensure effective procedures are in place and staff have the training and knowledge to provide support when the student returns.
 Our services can also be used to improve home-school relationships and communication.
 Strong home-school relationships and consistency across students’ environments increases the efficiency of interventions and teaching.